toonetown/homebrew-android/README.md

 To use, just `brew tap toonetown/android`.
 You may also want to pin the default formulas to read from this tap, so run `brew tap-pin toonetown/android` afterwards.

-Only the latest version of the build-tools will install - and it will be kept up-to-date.
-Obsolete versions are not included.
 Currently only the stuff from the main repository (repository-11.xml) and sys-img.xml are included.
 I doubt I will ever do glass or Android TV repositories (because I personally don't use them).